bnb-chain/greenfield-go-sdk/README.md

 abci, err := client.TmClient.ABCIInfo(context.Background())
 ```

-There is an option which multiple providers are available, and by the time you interact with Blockchain, it will choose the
+There is an option with multiple providers available.
+Upon interaction with the blockchain, the provider with the highest
-provider with the highest block height
+block height will be chosen.

 ```go
 gnfdClients := NewGnfdCompositClients(